MeowCeline00/MeowCeline00/README.md

 ## 👋 Hi there!
-I'm Congling Wang — you can call me Celine
+I'm Congling Wang - A UI/UX Designer and Web Developer

+#  You can call me Celine 😻

 - 🎨 I’m passionate about UI/UX design, web development, and graphic design